-View the photos to read about twenty five popular female patron saints should consider as they search for their role model and patron saint.
+The following twenty five popular female patron saints should be considered as you search for your role model and patron saint.

 St. Agatha was born in Sicily, She is the patron saint of breast cancer.
 She was imprisoned and then tortured for her faith.
 During the torture, her breasts were amputated.
 In an apparition of St. Peter, she was healed.
 St. Agatha was a martyr for the faith.
 The feast day of St. Agatha is celebrated on Feb.
 5.

 The feast day of St. Anne is July 25.
 She is the grandmother of Jesus and the mother of the Blessed Virgin Mary.
 She is the patron saint of mothers and grandmothers.
 St. Anne was married to St. Joachim.
 Tradition tells us they were both wealthy and pious.

 The feast day of St. Bernadette is April 16.
 She is the patron saint of bodily ills and orphans.
 While young, Bernadette suffered from digestive problems and asthma.
 Because of ill health Bernadette received the sacrament of the sick at least three times.
 St. Bernadette had a vision of the Virgin Mary when very young.
 At Lourdes France, she was told to dig in the mud by Our Lady.
 A spring appeared which resulted in many healings.

 St. Catherine Leboure'